-The student staff are supervised by four full-time post-master's professionals.
-Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Erin Duran: West Quad).
-One Residential Life Coordinator, Scott Wojciechowski, supervises the sophomore resources and College House areas.
-And Dwayne Taylor, Assistant Director of Residence Life, supervises the apartments and suites staff.
+The student staff are supervised by three full-time post-master's professionals.
+Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Anna Krause: West Quad).
+One Assistant Director, Scott Wojciechowski, supervises the upperclass area, including the College Houses.

-Contact in Emergencies: These four staff members, along with one other (Monique Mathews, Associate Director of Student Activities and First Year Programs) serve on the Residence Life On-Call Rotation.
+Contact in Emergencies: These three staff members, along with four other staff members (Dwayne Taylor, Associate Director of Residential & First-Year Programs; Monique Mathews-Gore, Associate Director of Student Activities; Kristen Maddock, Assistant Director of Greek Life; and Erin Duran, Director of LGBTQA Advocacy & Education) serve on the Residence Life On-Call Rotation.
 One of these professionals is on-call 24 hours a day throughout the academic year and are the first point of contact for student staff on-duty and for the Department of Public Safety when there is a student in distress due to a personal or medical situation.
 The person on-call can be reached through the Department of Public Safety (717-337-6911).

 Keira Kant, Associate Dean of College Life, coordinates the Dean On-Call rotation.
 Eight Deans and Directors within the College Life Division serve in the Dean On-Call rotation.
 A member of this group is on-call 24 hours a day throughout the academic year.
 Their role is to support the Residence Life On-Call professional in addressing critical situations pertaining to student health and well-being.
 The Dean On-Call is contacted directly by the Residence Life On-Call professional.